raydac/jcp-ai/README.md

 #### Variables

-- __jaip.openai.base.url__ - base URL for REST calls, it will be provided for REST client
+- __jcpai.openai.base.url__ - base URL for REST calls, it will be provided for REST client
-- __jaip.openai.model__ - name of the model to be used for prompt processing
+- __jcpai.openai.model__ - name of the model to be used for prompt processing
-- __jaip.openai.project__ - name of a project to process prompt
+- __jcpai.openai.project__ - name of a project to process prompt
-- __jaip.openai.org.id__ - organization id used for authentication
+- __jcpai.openai.org.id__ - organization id used for authentication
-- __jaip.openai.webhook.secret__ - webhook secret parameter if needed
+- __jcpai.openai.webhook.secret__ - webhook secret parameter if needed
-- __jaip.openai.api.key__ - api key if needed
+- __jcpai.openai.api.key__ - api key if needed